-This 10 module online course is intended to enable its students to understand key regulations and guidelines relating to PV and how to achieve compliance with these standards.
+This 10 module online course will enable you to understand key regulations and guidelines relating to Pharmacovigilance and give you guidance on how to achieve compliance with these standards.

 This 10 module course will provide you with information about the key aspects of Pharmacovigilance:

 Arthur P. Meiners studied medicine in Rotterdam and then trained and worked as an internist-nefrologist.
 He joined the Dutch Agency for the Medicines Evaluation Board in 1991 where he set up and headed the pharmacovigilance department.
 In 2001 he became QPPV for J&J, advisory board member to the Pharmacovigilance Platform Netherlands, joined the (PhRMA) EU Pharmacovigilance working group, and from 2002 to 2008 was a board member of Janssen Cilag International.